Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Thabeban's median income among taxpayers is $42,071.
-The average income in this suburb is $51,986.
-Both figures are below the national average.
-In comparison, Rest of Qld has a median income of $53,146 and an average of $66,593.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Thabeban's median income would be approximately $46,240 by September 2025.
-The average income in Thabeban is estimated to reach around $57,138 during the same period.
-According to the 2021 Census, household, family and personal incomes in Thabeban fall between the 8th and 10th percentiles nationally.
-Income brackets indicate that 28.3% of Thabeban's population, equating to 860 individuals, have incomes within the $1,500 - $2,999 range.
-This pattern is also seen in the broader area where 31.7% of residents fall into this income bracket.
-After accounting for housing costs, 84.9% of income remains in Thabeban, which ranks at only the 13th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Thabeban's median income among taxpayers is $42,071, with an average of $51,986.
+Both figures are below the national averages.
+In Regional Queensland, the median income is $53,146 and the average is $66,593.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates for Thabeban would be approximately $46,850 (median) and $57,892 (average) as of March 2026.
+The 2021 Census data indicates that household, family, and personal incomes in Thabeban all fall between the 8th and 10th percentiles nationally.
+Income brackets show that 28.3% of Thabeban's population (865 individuals) have incomes ranging from $1,500 to $2,999.
+This pattern is similar to the broader area where 31.7% fall within this income range.
+After accounting for housing costs, 84.9% of income remains in Thabeban, ranking at the 13th percentile nationally.

 Frequently Asked Questions - Income